inner-outer-space/de-zoomcamp-2024/3-data-warehouse/readme.md

 ### OVERVIEW
 - The tool is mean for Data Analysts and Managers.
 - You can build, run, and deploy a model in SQL, no need for other languages like python or R.
-- The model can be built directly in the data wharehouse.
+- The model can be built directly in the data warehouse.
 There is no need to export data into a different system.
 - BigQuery can automatically handle many aspects of the ML process:
-    - Feature enginnering
+    - Feature engineering
     - Hyperparameter tuning
     - Data splitting
 - Selection of basic ML models and the ability to create a custom model in TensorFlow.